 PropTech: A Massive Opportunity We’re Seeing

 by Pete Flint (@PeteFlint).
-Pete is the Founder of Trulia and a Managing Partner at NFX, a seed and series A venture firm based in San Francisco
+Pete is the Founder of Trulia and a General Partner at NFX, a seed and series A venture firm based in San Francisco.

 Real estate touches everything we do.
 It’s the economics of the physical space — it literally shapes our lives by defining the environment in which we live and do business.
 Tech has done a lot in the last few decades to revolutionize flows of information (Google), communication (Facebook, Apple), goods (Amazon), capital (PayPal, Venmo), and transport (Lyft, Uber).
 But real estate is larger than all of those categories combined, and the transformation that real estate tech could bring to our lives is larger, and more profound, than you might think.

 Despite real estate being – by far – the largest asset class in the world, most business categories surrounding it are still in the early stages of tech adoption.
 Even still, there have been more billion-dollar real estate tech companies founded in the last 15 years than almost any consumer services category (behind e-commerce).
 Generational trends and shifting consumer behaviors are creating an opportunity for a new wave of real estate tech startups with high growth potentials.
 One of our goals at NFX is to enable these startups to bring profound disruptive change to this important market.

 The sheer size of real estate is often underappreciated

 Real estate is valued globally at around $228 trillion, a figure which exceeds the global value of equities and securitized debt by fully $79 trillion.
 In 2017, US residential real estate alone was worth $31.8 trillion and the value of home sales in 2017 totalled about $1.77 trillion.
 Adding what we’ve estimated to be $15 trillion in total US commercial real estate assets and a $485 billion annual US rental market.
 In many ways, land is still synonymous with wealth.